 North Walls Public School – opened on 25 August 1932 with space for 60 pupils.
 Additional classroom space, a dining room and kitchen were added and in use shortly after the start of the 1948-49 session.
 Read more… Now home to the Gable End Theatre.

-North Walls Community School – opened in (tbc), complete with swimming pool and healthy living centre.
+North Walls Community School – opened in (TBC – still trying to get the date!), complete with swimming pool and healthy living centre.
 Link to the school website

 Opened in 1877; closed in summer 1968.1Walls & Flotta School Board.
 Brims School Logbook.
 8 June 1877.
 GB 241.
 CO5/90/1.
 Orkney Archive, Kirkwall, Orkney.